slowbeeps/odinp_calculator/README.md

 # The OdinProject Calculator

+*These are just my thoughts/planning/Todo that I'd been writing in comments untill now*

 Goal: 2 + 7 - 5 * 3 = 42, That is how it should work, perform operations with two operands at a
 time from left to right.
 There are a bunch of options to do that (probably),